Nexiauk/Lila/documents/js-hint-testing/README for Lila.md

 * Interesting issue with event handlers being triggered multiple times when using the reset function in its original form (it initialised the entire puzzle again).
 Readjusted the reset function to only return the tiles to their original places instead of reinitialising the whole puzzle.
 Had to do a lot of research on event listeners to stop them stacking up, and how they need to be removed in the exact same way they were added, so you have to be careful using anonymous functions to add event listeners.
 I ended up creating two handler functions to assist with this issue which resolved it entirely.
 ChatGPT kindly suggested this to me.
 * Interesting issue with ensuring the correct tiles are made visible again after clicking on slots to remove their letters.
 I started off using indexes but realised that wouldn't work and that I needed to attach id datasets to each tile and ensure that the same id passed through to the slots.
 * Got very fed up adding span and mark to already existing paragraph text, so went and figured out how to set a shortcut in VS Code for Emmett abbreviation to make it easier to highlight certain words in the story text and enclose them in a span class/mark.
-* Wanted the puzzle button to auto scroll to the puzzle section without changing it into a link styled as a button that would scroll to a section puzzleArea.scrollIntoView({ behavior: "smooth" }); \- [see credits section](#credits)
+* Wanted the puzzle button to auto scroll to the puzzle section without changing it into a link styled as a button that would scroll to a section puzzleArea.scrollIntoView({ behavior: "smooth" }); - [see credits section](#credits)
 * Issue with being a delay on the next dynamically inserted image loading.
-Had to research how to preload images into the cache so they could be almost instantaneously used. \- [see credits section](#credits)
+Had to research how to preload images into the cache so they could be almost instantaneously used - [see credits section](#credits)
 * Ended up in a rabbit hole of which javascript way to randomise the word shuffling.
-Lots of debate on the internet for this one, but the general consensus was that the Fisher Yates model was the fairest way of all. \- [see credits section](#credits)
+Lots of debate on the internet for this one, but the general consensus was that the Fisher Yates model was the fairest way of all - [see credits section](#credits)

 [Back to Table of Contents](#table-of-contents)

 ---

-##

 ## **Technologies and Languages**